DrakirL/DrakirL.github.io/p10/background.md

 ## Criminal
 You come from the dark underbelly of society *INSERT MORE DETAILS HERE* <br>
 <br><br>
-You learn the language of the commoners in your territory and gain Training in "Connections"/"Thievery"? <br>
+You learn a language spoken by the commoners in your territory and gain Training in "Thievery". <br>
-Put 2 Skill Points in Brawn, Finesse, Investigation, and Performance. <br>
+Starting Skills: Brawn, Finesse, Investigation, and Performance. <br>
-Put 5 Skill Points in a single Skill.
+Increase your Grade for one of your Starting Skills by 1.
 <br><br>
 Your equipment consists of:
 + ???
 + A pouch containing 10 gp.
 <br><br>
 Suggested Personality Traits: ??? <br>
-*Note: The papers could be invaluable for your reputation, but since they're just paper and ink, their gp value is very low*

 ## Noble
 You come from a place of great privilege *INSERT MORE DETAILS HERE* <br>
 <br><br>
-You learn the traditional language of your domain and gain Training in "History". <br>
+You learn an old traditional language of your domain and gain Training in "History". <br>
 You gain 2 Skill Points in Athletics, Handling, Lore, and Authority. <br>
 Learn one Rank 1 Cantrip Spell of your choice.
 <br><br>